eskang/MappingSynthesisTool/README.md

 the Alloy model that is located in `PATH_TEMPLATE` in the configuration file.

+## Source

+The source code for the tool is available at https://github.com/eskang/MappingSynthesisTool

 ## Contact

 Please send any questions or feedback to Eunsuk Kang (eskang@cmu.edu).